UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 # Data Specifications

 The UMA team will maintain a "green light" list of qualified integrations, which will be readily available upon request.
+This list will include details that voters need to assess the validity of the integration (e.g. launch date of the contract so that voters can verify it is within the specified timeframe of the the current KPI option).
 Anyone can propose adding an integration to the list.
 Each integration will be added one at a time, after it has been discussed in the #voting channel in the UMA Discord.
 UMA tokenholders are encouraged to participate in these discussions.

 An integration will have been achieved when a DAO funds with tokens one of the following three product categories: